karllhughes/personal-blog-5/_posts/2021-02-24-startup-business-model.markdown

 ### Build Once, Sell Once
 **Examples:** custom jewelry, web design agencies

 Bespoke businesses that charge a huge premium for individualized work shouldn't be overlooked.
-While it's rare for venture-funded startups to use the *Build Once, Sell Once* model, it doesn't mean you can't [build a great business off it](https://www.inc.com/magazine/201603/kalee-thompson/how-to-expand-custom-design-business.html).
+While it's rare for venture-funded startups to use the *Build Once, Sell Once* model, it doesn't mean you can't [build a great business with it](https://www.inc.com/magazine/201603/kalee-thompson/how-to-expand-custom-design-business.html).

 ### Matchmaker
 **Examples:** advertising, brokers, two-sided marketplaces

 Owning nothing but a platform is appealing to a lot of founders. *Matchmakers* provide access to a scarce resource that they don't actually own to someone who can't easily access it otherwise.
-Asymmetries plague almost every industry to some extent, and most of these information imbalances is an opportunity for a matchmater.
+Asymmetries plague almost every industry to some extent, and most of these information imbalances provide opportunities for matchmakers.

 ### Risk Limiters
 **Examples:** retained lawyers, insurance